Bala-G-Venkatesan/Netflix_clone/README.md

 ### 4. **Deploy with Argo CD:**
    - Use Argo CD to deploy the Netflix Clone application on the EKS cluster.

+## Jenkins Pipeline

+### Stages

+1. **Clean Workspace:**
+   - Deletes the workspace to start with a clean environment.

+2. **Git Checkout:**
+   - Checks out the code from the main branch of the GitHub repository.

+3. **Scanning via SonarQube:**
+   - Analyzes the code using SonarQube for static code analysis.

+4. **Quality Gates:**
+   - Waits for the SonarQube Quality Gate to pass.

+5. **Installing Dependency:**
+   - Installs project dependencies using npm.

+6. **DependencyCheck:**
+   - Scans dependencies for known vulnerabilities using DependencyCheck.

+7. **Trivy File System Scan:**
+   - Performs a Trivy scan on the file system to identify vulnerabilities.

+8. **Build Docker Image and Push:**
+   - Builds the Docker image with necessary configurations and pushes it to Docker Hub.

+9. **Image Scan Using Trivy:**
+   - Performs a Trivy scan on the Docker image to identify vulnerabilities.

 ## Notifications

 - Automated email notifications are configured to provide success/failure feedback.